nickzani/nickzani.github.io/_posts/2018-01-21-Weaning-Part-1.md

 * Your baby is going to hate everything the first time they try it

 Seriously, everything.
-Embrace this, and everything is fine.
-The common consensus is that a baby needs to try something three times before they become used to the taste and texture.
+Anf not even the first time; the common consensus is that a baby needs to try something three times before they become used to the taste and texture.
+Embrace this and the whole process becomes more enjoyable.

 ## Make it Yourself